jesayafn/doc/install-kubeadm-on-rhel8-with-crio/README.md

-# Install Kubernetes on Red Hat Enterprise Linux 8 with kubeadm
+# Install Kubernetes on Red Hat Enterprise Linux 8 with kubeadm and CRI-O container runtime

 ## A. Overview